 You may follow along with tonight’s telephone town hall presentation by downloading the following slide deck.

 The new South Hillsborough Pipeline will be up to 72 inches in diameter and carry up to an additional 65 million gallons per day (mgd) of water to Hillsborough County’s southern service area when complete in 2028.
 The pipeline will start at the Tampa Bay Regional Surface Water Treatment Plant in Brandon, connect to Hillsborough County’s Lithia Water Treatment Plant and end at the County’s new connection point at Balm Riverview and Balm roads.
 The pipeline provides redundancy between the Tampa Bay Regional Surface Water Treatment Plant in Brandon and Hillsborough County’s Lithia Water Treatment Plant.

-Note: Tampa Bay Water has not yet determined the exact location within the approved route of the South Hillsborough Pipeline.
-We will know the conceptual location later in fall 2023, once the Basis of Design Report is completed and exact locations in Summer 2025 when final design is completed.
+Note: The 30% design plans for segments A and B are complete and available from Tampa Bay Water's Records department.
+These reports offer a conceptual location of the approved route; however, the exact location will be confirmed in late 2025 when final design is completed.
 If during final design our engineers determine that easements are required, Tampa Bay Water or its land agents will reach out to individual property owners by letter to determine interest in voluntary sale of easement rights.

 Segment A exits the Tampa Bay Water’s Regional Facilities Site, crosses Falkenburg Road at Woodberry Road and heads east past Providence Road to Limona Road, where it heads south.
 At Victoria Street, the route turns east, then turns south at North Moon Avenue.
 The route then turns east at Robertson Street West and continues south on Parsons Avenue, past Lumsden Road, and continues south on John Moore Road turning west on Ronele Drive and then south at South Kings Avenue.
 The route turns west onto Alafia Boulevard and crosses the Alafia River at 4142 Alafia Boulevard.
 After going under the river, the route continues south along 7202 Alafia Ridge Road and then on Alafia Ridge Loop to south on McMullen Road.
 At Boyette Road, the route goes east, continuing to Fishhawk Boulevard to the Lithia Water Treatment Plant.